On Your Mark

 The music video follows two policemen who raid and massacre a religious cult and find an angelic being, only to have her taken away and confined to a secure laboratory.
-Haunted by the fate of the "angel", the two men formulate a plan and break into the laboratory.
+Haunted by the fate of the angel, the two men formulate a plan and break into the laboratory.
 Fleeing in an armored truck, the three plummet into an abyss after trying to force past a police aircraft along a narrow, suspended roadway.
 After a montage of the previous scenes, the armored truck suddenly rockets into an apartment complex, allowing their escape.
 The three escape to the surface, ignoring the radiation and danger signs, emerging near an encased nuclear reactor.
-The two men set the "angel" free and she flies off into the sky.
+The two men set the angel free and she flies off into the sky.

 The music video was well-received and praised for its animation and attention to detail.
-It premiered as a short before Studio Ghibli's Whisper of the Heart and has since been released on Laserdisc and DVD as part of the All Things Ghibli Special Short Short compilation.
+It premiered as a short before Studio Ghibli's Whisper of the Heart and has since been released on Laserdisc and DVD as part of the All Things Ghibli Special Short Short (Ghibli ga Ippai Special Short Short) compilation.